solomonshalom/Bublr/README.md

 - **Simplicity at its Core**: The Abyss embraces minimalism.
 The focus is solely on your thoughts and words, without any distractions.

-- **Anonymity** (Coming Soon): Feel free to express yourself without revealing your identity.
+- **Anonymity**: Feel free to express yourself without revealing your identity.
 Your thoughts can be shared without any personal information attached.

 - **Unfiltered Expression**: There are no constraints on the content you can share.
 Whether it's a fleeting idea, a profound realization, or an abstract concept, you can release it into The Abyss.